Joban-Bhangu77/K8s-Playground/Day02/README.md

-# 🐳 Day 02: Deploy Nginx Web Server Using Docker (PowerShell), This Project is Part of My “40 Days of Kubernetes” learning Series.
+# 🐳 Day 02 — Deploy Nginx Web Server Using Docker (PowerShell)

+> 🚀 This project is part of my **“40 Days of Kubernetes” Learning Series.**
+> In this lab, you’ll learn how to deploy a simple yet powerful **Nginx web server** inside a Docker container using **PowerShell on Windows** — an essential step toward mastering containerization.

 ---

-## 🎯 Objective
+## 🎯 Objective / Overview

-In this lab, you’ll deploy a fully functional **Nginx web server** inside a Docker container using **PowerShell on Windows**.
-You’ll create a simple HTML page, build a Docker image, run the container, and access the page from your browser.
+Containers are the backbone of modern application deployment.
+Before diving deep into Kubernetes, it's crucial to understand **how applications are packaged and run using Docker**.

+This lab focuses on deploying **Nginx**, a lightweight and high-performance web server, inside a **Docker container**.
+You’ll:
+- Learn the complete workflow of creating a Docker project from scratch.
+- Understand how to write a basic **Dockerfile**.
+- Build and run custom Docker images.
+- Access your Nginx-hosted web page via your local browser.
+- Gain foundational experience for scaling, composing, and orchestrating containers in Kubernetes.

+By the end of this lab, you’ll have hands-on experience with Docker fundamentals that directly translate to **real-world DevOps and Kubernetes scenarios**.

 ---